 British Columbia has a well-deserved reputation for having the best skiing in the world, and ski lodges offer unprecedented access to its incredible backcountry.
 The ideal climate, unparalleled vertical terrain and long winters full of perfect powder make it a true skiers paradise.
 In recent years, the backcountry has seen a major surge in popularity amongst skiers looking for pristine powder turns beyond the resorts and far from busy crowds.

 Backcountry ski lodges offer the ultimate unplugged getaway — just you and your small group enjoying the thrills of wilderness ski touring without competition from the roadside throngs.
-Apart from being perfectly situated in ideal ski terrain, backcountry lodges offer a high level of service, guiding and catering that make these trips a relaxing world-class ski holiday.
+Apart from being perfectly situated in ideal ski terrain, backcountry lodges offer a high level of service, guiding and catering that make these trips a relaxing world-class BC ski holiday.

 Pros and Cons of a Skiing at a Backcountry Lodge